 Initial Intake at the PEI ANC with the Immigrant Student Services (ISS)

-The first step of the student registration process is for parents of school-age children to provide important documents and information to the ISS team at the PEI ANC.
-Photocopies of these documents will be taken and kept on file so that the ISS team can further help with registration and act as an advocate for immigrant students in the school system.
+The first step of enrolling an immigrant student into the school system is for parents or guardians of school-age children to provide important documents and information to the ISS team at the PEI ANC.
+Photocopies of these documents will be taken and kept on file so that the ISS team can further help with school registration and act as an advocate for immigrant students in the school system.